Veri5ied/mainstackapp/README.md

 ## Side Note =>

 - This project is not responsive as there was no mobile view on the design.
-- Also the api doesn't support filtering by date or other parameters, so filters we manually done using the javascript filter function
+- Also the API doesn't support filtering by date or other parameters, so filters we manually done using the javascript filter function.
+- Graph is plotted using amount from transactions.